fxamacker/fxamacker/README.md

 Additional optimizations (add concurrency, add compression, etc.) were moved to separate issue/PR and I switched my focus to related issues like [#1747](https://github.com/onflow/flow-go/issues/1747).

-UPDATE: About six months later, file size grew from 53GB to 126GB and checkpointing frequency increased to every few hours (instead of about once daily) due to increased transactions and data size.
-Without [PR #1944](https://github.com/onflow/flow-go/pull/1944), checkpointing would be taking over 20-30 hours each time, require more operational RAM, and slowdown the system with increased gc pressure.
+UPDATE: About six months later, checkpoint file size grew from 53GB to 126GB and checkpointing frequency increased to every few hours (instead of about once daily) due to increased transactions and data size.
+Without [PR #1944](https://github.com/onflow/flow-go/pull/1944), checkpointing would be taking over 20-30 hours each time, require more operational RAM, and slowdown the system with increased GC pressure.
 More info: [issue #2286](https://github.com/onflow/flow-go/issues/2286) and [PR #2792](https://github.com/onflow/flow-go/pull/2792).

+### Optimized By Adding New Features (Inlining and Deduplication)

+__[onflow/atree](https://github.com/onflow/atree):__  Designed and implemented [Atree Inlining & Deduplication](https://github.com/onflow/atree/releases/tag/v0.8.0) which was deployed on Sept.
+4, 2024.
+It eliminated over 1 billion mtrie nodes (-61%) and inlined over 500 million payloads to improve memory, storage, and speed on same hardware.

+Reducing the total number of payloads by 500+ million and slowing down the future growth rate of payloads benefits different types of servers that run payload databases, payload indexers, payload caches, and MTrie (execution state).

+As one example, Atree Inlining & Deduplication reduced peak RAM use by hundreds of GB on each Flow Execution Node, improved Flow transaction speed by ~7%, and also sped up other servers: "btw amazing work this atree inlining, my tinyAN bootstrap time improved like 5x".

 ## Evaluations and Improvements